Gift Guide for the Persnickety Design-Types

 Designy-types are nearly impossible to buy gifts for, even without the pressures of holiday deadlines.
 They’re an odd bunch, the design-minded.
 It’s not unusual for them to own but one very nice chair.
 Or a bookshelf full of expensive hardback texts that you’ve never heard of and have very little desire to open – let alone read.
 The more minimal their possessions, the more money they seem to spend on them.
 It’s all very strange.
 There may be a set of logistics behind what makes for a good gift in their eyes, but nobody outside of the design cult seems to have been able to crack the code yet.

 We know all of this because we are them.
-Yup, card carrying persnickety designy-type members (it’s Rietveld chair by the way).
+Yup, card carrying persnickety designy-type members (ours is a Rietveld chair by the way).
 But despite the fact that we’re difficult to buy gifts for, we’re here to help.
 The fact of the matter is that we’ve received the same plaid L.L.
 Bean work shirt too many times for Christmas and enough is enough.
 This holiday we decided to save the world from mediocre gift with today’s post which demystifies the secrets of good gift and will allow you to triumph in giving gift to the design-conscious.

 If you’re an architect, a designer, or just design-minded this list isn’t for you; you already know all this stuff.
 It’s for your friends and family.
-Note to friends and family: ignore this list at your own risk, cause they already have that L.L.
+Note to friends and family: ignore this list at your own risk, because they already have that L.L.
 Bean work shirt.

 Here goes, our top 10 list of gift suggestions with secret decoder notes: